 Bio

 With a natural talent for telling stories through music, rising Canadian country artist Jade Turner continues to share and support the Indigenous culture that inspires her.
-Recognized for her original songwriting and stunning music videos, the member of Misipawistik Cree Nation has already established a diverse audience attracted to her powerful stage presence and singles like "Worth", “Stay Wild Child,” “Hangover Blues,” and 2 time award winning song "Deadweight".
+Recognized for her original songwriting and stunning music videos, the member of Misipawistik Cree Nation has already established a diverse audience attracted to her powerful stage presence and singles like "Worth", “Stay Wild Child,” “Hangover Blues,” 2 time award winning song "Deadweight" and her latest single "That Wind".

 “I can only have my own stories, so if I want the music to be true to me, it all has to be coming from my point of view.
 The stories I tell will be different but I feel we’re all the same in different ways,” she says.
 “In the communities where I grew up, we’re storytellers and we’ve always been storytellers.
 Country has been a huge part of my life because it’s a storytelling genre.”